disparter/algorithms/README.md

 # algorithms
-Just some exercises... feel free to complain about any solution... they are just for study proposes
+Just some exercises... feel free to complain about any solution... they are just for study purposes